UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 The law recognises the following arrangements which allow a person, company or other organisation to occupy and use real estate for a limited period of time without buying it outright:

-The new Code for Leasing Business Premises provides a code of practice to govern the negotiation of leases between landlords and tenants.
-The UK government announced on 23 March 2020 that commercial landlords cannot pursue forfeiture of a commercial lease for non-payment of rent pursuant to Section 82 of the Coronavirus Act 2020.
-This prohibition remained in force until 31 March 2021.
+The Code for Leasing Business Premises provides a code of practice to govern the negotiation of leases between landlords and tenants.
+The UK government announced on 23 March 2020 that commercial landlords could not pursue forfeiture of a commercial lease for non-payment of rent pursuant to Section 82 of the Coronavirus Act 2020.
+This prohibition remained in force until restrictions were lifted in March 2022, except for restrictions on rent arrears during the pandemic which had to be decided by arbitration.
+On 23 September 2022, all restrictions were lifted and the lease forfeiture procedure is now governed by the contractual lease.

 There is no typical length of a lease.